Compact Lifted Relaxations for Low-Rank Optimization: Examples of Low-Rank Relaxations

-The preprocessing techniques proposed here also apply directly to phase retrieval problems \citep[cf.][]{candes2014solving}.
-Indeed, phase retrieval is essentially basis pursuit, except we replace the linear constraint $\mathcal{P}(\bm{A}-\bm{X})=\bm{0}$ with other constraints $\langle \bm{g}_i\bm{g}_i^\top, \bm{X}\rangle=b_i \ \forall i \in {\mathcal{I}}$.
-However, the unstructured nature of the linear constraints implies that eliminating as many variables may not be possible.

-{We have shown in this section that for three quadratic low-rank problems, it is possible to eliminate enough variables in the lifted relaxation that no matrices of size $n^2 \times n^2$ remain.
-Thus, our proof technique can likely be applied to other low-rank problems of practical interest (e.g., sensor location).
-This suggests that while lifted relaxations involving $n^2 \times n^2$ matrices may appear to be too large to be useful in practice, they can often be reduced to forms that are useful.}
+{In this section, we have leveraged Theorem \ref{prop:common-core-penalty} to show that for two quadratic low-rank problems (plus three additional examples in Section \ref{append.additionalexamples}), it is possible to eliminate enough variables in the lifted relaxation that no matrices of size $n^2 \times n^2$ remain.
+That is, while naive lifted relaxations may appear to be too large to be useful, they can often be reduced to practical sizes.}